 Backyard Pula – deliciously fresh breakfasts and dinner

 Backyard in Pula knows how to do breakfast and dinner extremely well.
 You might love it so much that you go for both in one day.
-Start your day off with some delicious truffle eggs, omelete or coffee.
+Start your day off with some delicious truffle eggs, omelette or coffee.

 Then once you’ve done some exploring of Pula, head back for dinner to enjoy some incredibly fresh food.
-The ingredients that they use come from either their garden, or nearby organic farmers.
+The ingredients that they use come from either their garden or nearby organic farmers.
 Backyard definitely won’t disappoint.

 Tutto Bene – traditional Croatian dishes with a modern twist

 Tutto Bene is one of Rovinj’s most popular restaurants.
 Once you give it a try, you’ll soon realise why.
-The dishes verge on the side of fine-dining, offering incredible quality and service.
+The dishes verge on the side of fine dining, offering incredible quality and service.

-The octopus is a must try!
+The octopus is a must-try!
 You also can’t leave without a taste of their homemade bread paired with their premium Croatian olive oil.
 The traditional dishes are playful and beautifully presented.

 Chilli Fusion Street Food – flavourful and filling Asian food

 Poreč isn’t known for having an extravagant food scene, but Chilli Fusion does bring some excitement to the town.
-As you have probably guessed from the name, it’s Asian cuisine – rice bowls, sushi, wraps, gyozas.
+As you have probably guessed from the name, it’s Asian cuisine – rice bowls, sushi, wraps, and gyozas.